lavosprime/heropool/README.md

 `heropool` will create and use a file called `heropool.db` in the directory where it is run.
-This is where the hero/player data is stored persistently, so make sure to always run `heropool` from the same directory and do not try to modify `heropool.db` yourself, or your data will be lost.
+This is where the hero/player data is stored persistently, so make sure to always run `heropool` from the same directory and do not try to modify `heropool.db` yourself, or your data will be lost. `heropool` will attempt to check whether it was run from its own directory and warn you if it has not, but this check can probably be fooled. `heropool` may behave unpredictably if `heropool.db` is corrupted.

 Player names must use only letters, numbers, and underscores.
 Hero names use only letters; there are no spaces, hyphens, apostrophes, or other special